hasura/hello-auth-apis/README.md

 You can also set up your own authorization webhook!
 (Check out our [ documentation ](https://docs.hasura.io/) for more!)

-### Explore the Auth and Notify APIs

-Check out the [ Learning center ](http://localhost:8080/learning-center) tab on the API Console for short tutorials on the Auth and Notify APIs!

 ### Node.js Express Hello World App

 This quickstart project has a simple Node.js Express Hello World app.